rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 }
 ```

-### Setup

-The setup is a little different from git clones, your config entry script becomes:
+The setup part is a little different from git clones, your config entry script becomes:

 ```javascript {1}
 import ex from "@rsvim/ex.rsvim";